 “Henry?”
 George whispers.

-She turned to face him, then realises it would be more effective if she faced the front but leaned in with her ear.
+She turns to face him, then realises it would be more effective if she faces the front but leans in with her ear.

 “I'm sorry about this.
 Don't worry, I'm not trying to make a move on you.”

-Henry nearly spits out her mouthful of popcorn.
-This was getting too weird.
+Henry coughs through her mouthful of popcorn.
 “You're not?”
 She chokes.

 “Will you please be quiet?!”
-A man of about forty hisses, turning around to glare at them.
+The man in front hisses, turning around to glare at them.
 His thick moustache wiggles up and down as he speaks.

 Henry and James look at each other and burst out laughing, and Henry clamps her hand over her mouth to smother the sound.
 George starts to chuckle too, stroking Henry's shoulder gently with his thumb.
 This is too much for James, and he launches himself over Henry's lap.
 Darcy stares at her boyfriend, who appears to be making a move, albeit an admittedly poor one, on her best friend.